dmsc/fastbasic/manual.md

 from DOS by using the included command line compiler `FBC.COM`.
-The compiler prompts for the input file name, loads the BASIC source, compiles it and prompts for a executable output file name to write the compiled program.
+The compiler prompts for the input file name, loads the BASIC source, compiles it, and prompts for a executable output filename to write the compiled program.

-About the syntax
+About The Syntax
 ================

 The syntax of FastBasic language is